 COPYRIGHT NOTICE

-The main purpose behind copyrighting these materials is to preserve their integrity and to discourage "dumbing down" efforts supposedly based on these writings.
+The main purpose behind copyrighting these materials is to preserve their integrity and to discourage “dumbing down” efforts supposedly based on these writings.
 Nothing makes sense without context.
-The context here is our quest for clear thought and communication — as clear as possible, given the complexity of our subject.
+The context here is humanity’s quest for clear thought and communication as clear as possible, given the complexity of our subject.

 Any copying or distribution of these writings must include this Copyright Notice, or a hotlink to it.
-Ideally, we propose the following: Write what you have to say about a topic, or Jurlandia's treatment thereof, and then provide a hotlink to the Jurlandia piece in question and let that piece speak for itself.
+Ideally, the Jurlandia Institute proposes the following: Write what you have to say about a topic, any topic, or about Jurlandia’s treatment thereof, and then provide a hotlink to the Jurlandia piece in question and let that piece speak for itself.

 ______________________